-As a group, the brand features an average protein content of 52% and a mean fat level of 28%.
-Together, these figures suggest a carbohydrate content of 12% for the overall product line.
+As a group, the brand features an average protein content of 52% and a mean fat level of 34%.
+Together, these figures suggest a carbohydrate content of 7% for the overall product line.

-And a fat-to-protein ratio of about 54%.
+And a fat-to-protein ratio of about 65%.

 Above-average protein.
-Near-average fat.
-And below-average carbs when compared with a typical raw dog food.
+Above-average fat.
+And below-average carbs when compared to a typical raw dog food.

-With no sign of any plant-based protein boosters, this looks like the profile of a raw frozen product containing a significant amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a raw product containing an abundance of meat.